maldoinc/wireup/docs/pages/factory_functions.md

     return notifier
 ```

-When injecting `Notifier` the correct type will be created based on the authenticated user's preferences.
+When injecting `Notifier` the correct type will be injected based on the authenticated user's preferences.

 ### Inject a third-party class

-You can use factory functions to inject a class which you have not declared yourself.
-Let's take redis client as an
+You can use factory functions to inject a class which you have not declared yourself and therefore cannot annotate.
-example.
+Let's take redis client as an example.

 === "@ Annotations"